By Abu Bakr

 I asked Sh.
-Ghassan al-Barqawi about this issue, and he reccomended that, as a bare minimum, one should study ten verses a day.
+Ghassan al-Barqawi about this issue and he recommended that, as a bare minimum, one should study ten verses a day.
 He based this on the narration of ibn Mas’ud that the Companions used to learn the Qur’an ten verses at a time.

 How Should One Proceed?

-For those who know Arabic, I would highly reccomend that as they read the Qur’an, they refer to a short Tafsir.
-In particular, I would reccomend one of the following:
+For those who know Arabic, I would highly recommend that as they read the Qur’an, they refer to a short Tafsir.
+In particular, I would recommend one of the following:

 – Zubdat al-Tafsir, Sh.
 Muhammad Sulayman al-Ashqar

 – Taysir al-Karim al-Rahman, by Sh. al-Sa’di